-The proposed internal funding is set out below:
+The proposed internal funding is set out below om page 6.

 4.2 External Funding

 External Borrowing - In the past, the Authority has financed capital expenditure through borrowing from the Public Works Loan Board (PWLB).
 The Authority's approach to external debt is set out in the Treasury Management Strategy.